How Should a Bicycle Helmet Fit?

 Benefits of a Proper Helmet Fit

-Enhanced Safety: A well-fitting helmet stays in place during a crash, offering better protection to your head and reducing the risk of serious injury.
+Enhanced Safety: A well-fitting helmet stays in place during a crash, providing better head protection and reducing the risk of serious injury.

 Increased Comfort: A helmet that fits correctly prevents discomfort, pressure points, and the distractions of constant readjustment.

-Better Performance: A secure, well-fitting helmet allows you to focus on your ride, without having to worry about the helmet shifting or obstructing your vision.
+Better Performance: A secure, well-fitting helmet lets you focus on your ride without worrying about it shifting or obstructing your vision.

 (FAQs)